-First, I configured SyncPlaces to use ftp for uploading bookmark data to my server (which is good, because my day job’s network firewall only allows http and ftp).
-I happened to be enjoying a coffee at McDonald’s at the time, so I used my server’s Webmin interface to enable the ftp daemon with a quick “/etc/rc.d/ftpd onestart” in Webmin’s Command Shell (McDonald’s free WiFi is great, but ssh is verboten).
-I cleaned up the bookmarks on my Linux Mint T61 ThinkPad and uploaded them, then later synchronised my Win7 HP dv9000.
+First, I configured SyncPlaces to use ftp for uploading bookmark data to my server (which is good, because my day job’s firewall only allows http and ftp access).
+I happened to be at a McDonald’s having lunch, where WiFi is free but ssh is not allowed.
+However, I have Webmin installed and was able to start the ftp daemon with a quick “/etc/rc.d/ftpd onestart” using the Webmin’s Command Shell module.
+Once that was done, I cleaned up the bookmarks on the Linux Mint T61 ThinkPad I was using and uploaded them, later synchronising Firefox on my Win7 HP dv9000.
 So far so good.
 Now, why didn’t I do this sooner?

-After a half-hour of research, I learned Ubuntu (on which Linux Mint is based), has removed Java and the Java Firefox plugin from its repositories, now using instead OpenJDK and the IcedTea browser plugin.
-But the out-of-the box Linux Mint 11 install doesn’t include IcedTea!
-After installing “IcedTea-Web Plugin” using Linux Mint’s Software Manager (searching for IcedTea add-ons from within Firefox didn’t find anything), Webmin’s File Manger module worked and rc.conf was edited.
+Turning again to Google, I found Ubuntu (on which Linux Mint is based) had recently removed Java and the Java Firefox plugin from its repositories and had switched to OpenJDK and the IcedTea browser plugin.
+The problem was that out-of-the box Linux Mint didn’t include IcedTea!
+After installing “IcedTea-Web Plugin” using Linux Mint’s Software Manager, the Webmin File Manager module again worked and I was able to add ftpd to rc.conf.
 Whew!